Skip to main content

 Our Team

-Americares response to Hurricane Ian is focused on supporting those who have the least resources to recover from a major hurricane.
+Americares response to Hurricane Ian focused on supporting those who have the least resources to recover from a major hurricane.
 Lee County, which includes Fort Myers, was severely impacted by the hurricane and has a moderate to high percentage of residents on the CDC’s social vulnerability index.
 At the same time, about 10 percent of Charlotte and Lee County residents are living in poverty, according to the 2020 U.S. Census.

 • Good Samaritan Health and Wellness Inc. in Cape Coral, Fla.